Jimmy Barnes: 2000s

 In September 2007 he started recording his twelfth studio album, Out in the Blue.
-Produced by Nash Chambers, it was released on 14 November and debuted at number 3 on the ARIA chart.
-The songs were written while he recovered from his heart surgery, and displayed a more subdued mood than much of his previous output.
-"When Two Hearts Collide" was a duet with Kasey Chambers.
-The album was promoted with a performance at the Sydney Opera House, which was released on CD and DVD.
+Produced by Nash Chambers at Barnes' own studio Freight Train Studios, it was released on 24 November 2007.
+The songs were written while he recovered from his heart surgery, and was described as a change in direction, "very much a rootsy, rock album with rockabilly shuffles, powerful ballads and flat chat rock & roll".
+"When Two Hearts Collide" is a duet with Kasey Chambers, and other musicians featured on the album include Jim Moginie (Midnight Oil), Mark Punch, and Chris Haigh, as well as his four children Mahalia, EJ, Jackie, and Elly-May.

 In March 2008, Barnes appeared as a special guest during soul singer Guy Sebastian's tour.

 November 2008 saw the release of a duet with son David Campbell, a cover of The Righteous Brothers' "You've Lost That Lovin' Feeling" that featured on Campbell's album Good Lovin'.

-In September 2009, Barnes released his thirteenth studio album The Rhythm and the Blues which became Barnes' ninth Australian number one album; thus giving him more No. 1 albums than any other Australian artist.
+In September 2009, Barnes released his thirteenth studio album The Rhythm and the Blues which became Barnes's ninth Australian number one album; thus giving him more No. 1 albums than any other Australian artist.